By Ros Satar at the Shiseido WTA Finals in Shenzhen, China

 “Kiki Bertens, she sent me a nice text after making it.
 She obviously told me she hoped me to lose, but she still congratulated me and said I deserve it (laughter).
 This also meant a lot for me because it shows like the sportsmanship and the class she has as a champion.”

 Now Bertens, who made the finals in Zhuhai, will come in to face World No. 1 and top seed Ashleigh Barty.
 Looking at their main draw encounters in recent years, they have usually come later in a draw and all but one of them have gone the distance.

 For so long Bertens was maybe labelled as a clay court specialist, but a breakthrough year in 2018 which saw her add titles in Cincinnati and Seoul as hard-court titles, she showed that her all-court game could be translated to other surfaces, adding the indoor title in Saint Petersburg earlier this year.

 Much like Barty she has great variability, great court coverage and is sharp and effective at the net.
+Actually, the regulations of private health insurance companies regarding the reimbursement of ED treatments may vary.
+If you do not know the exact terms, it is best to check with your health insurance company.
+Otherwise, you might decide in favor of buying drugs without prescription at sites like http://hesca.net/viagra/.
 Barty has all those attributes but what sets her apart is her serve variety and a killer forehand from which she generates pace, spin and angles that can be the stuff of nightmares.

 With the slow conditions here, expect this to also go the distance once more, but Barty has looked impressive, having to come from a set down in her opener.